Blog

 Need-Aware: What It Means for You#

-UPenn is need-aware for international students.
+UPenn is strictly need-aware for international students.
 This means your financial need IS considered during admissions.
-If two equally strong applicants apply and one needs full funding while the other can pay, the one needing less aid may have a slight advantage.
+If two equally strong applicants apply and one needs full funding while the other can pay, the one needing less aid may have a slight advantage — so requesting a large aid package makes an already brutal process more competitive.

-But do not let this stop you from applying.
-UPenn has recently announced a goal to become fully need-blind for international students, showing their commitment to access.
-They already admit many full-need international students every year, with ~12% of the student body coming from outside the US.
+But do not let need-awareness stop you from applying.
+UPenn admits full-need international students every year, with ~12% of the student body coming from outside the US.
 If you are a strong applicant, apply regardless of how much aid you need.

 Transfer Students#

-UPenn accepts international transfer students and meets 100% of demonstrated financial need for transfers — this is extremely rare among Ivy League schools.
+UPenn accepts international transfer students and meets 100% of demonstrated financial need for admitted transfers using its primary budget — this is rare among Ivy League schools.
+But be realistic: the transfer pool is heavily need-aware and the funding is extraordinarily scarce — only about 1–2 international transfers WITH financial aid are admitted worldwide each cycle.

 Transfer requirements: